 If you are planning a trip to the Colombian capital, and don’t want to miss a thing (or maybe you just want to day-dream a bit and enjoy some amazing pieces of Colombian street art), then read on reading and check out these 8 things you should know about street art in Bogotá.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, Becci Abroad will earn a commission if you click through and/or make a purchase.
 This helps to pay the bills and continue providing high-quality content.
 I only recommend products and services I trust, and the decision to purchase is completely yours.

 #1 Street art is an integrated part of life in Bogotá

-The street art is like a natural integrated part of the urban life in the Colombian capital.
-The street art adds a unique and modern buzz to the old colonial buildings, boring grey walls, and commercial bill boards.
+The street art is like a naturally integrated part of the urban life in the Colombian capital.
+The street art adds a unique and modern buzz to the old colonial buildings, boring grey walls, and commercial billboards.

 From my first encounter, Bogotá’s street art completely stole my heart.
 How I wish that more cities would follow the example of Bogota, and integrate street art so actively in the urban space.

 #2 It will leave you breathless and make you smile

 When I just arrived in Bogotá, I had booked a hostel in the historic center of La Candelaria.
 On the first day, I left the hostel without any actual plan.
 I like doing that when I just arrive in a new place; just scroll around without purpose… But Bogotá took me by surprise!